tiepdotme/serenade-wind/welcome-to-serenade-wind.md

 We are embarking on a new adventure which will include discovering alternative lifestyles such as minimalist living, self-sustainability, living off the grid, offshore cruising, climbing adventures, exploring different cultures, culinary experiments, and more.

 If these topics interest you, please subscribe or follow us on the various social media platforms.
+If you would like to support us, [join the crew](/posts/join-the-crew/).
 We are deeply grateful that you would like to share your time with us.

 > *“Time is the most valuable thing a man can spend.”* ~ Theophrastus